Moloch: In literature

 Moloch appears as a child-eating fallen angel in John Milton's epic poem Paradise Lost (1667).
 He is described as "horrid king besmeared with blood / Of human sacrifice, and parents’ tears" (1:392–393) and leads the procession of rebel angels.
 Later, Moloch is the first speaker at the council of hell and advocates for open war against heaven.
 Milton's description of Moloch is one of the most influential for modern conceptions of this demon or deity.
 Milton also mentions Moloch in his poem "On the Morning of Christ's Nativity", where he flees from his grisly altars.
 Similar portrayals of Moloch as in Paradise Lost can be found in Friedrich Gottlieb Klopstock's epic poem Messias (1748–1773), and in Alfred, Lord Tennyson's poem The Dawn, where Moloch represents the barbarism of past ages.

 In Gustave Flaubert's Salammbô, a historical novel about Carthage published in 1862, Moloch is a Carthaginian god who embodies the male principle and the destructive power of the sun.
 Additionally, Moloch is portrayed as the husband of the Carthaginian goddess Tanit.
 Sacrifices to Moloch are described at length in chapter 13.
 The sacrifices are portrayed in an orientalist and exoticized fashion, with children sacrificed in increasing numbers to burning furnaces found in the statue of the god.
 Flaubert defended his portrayal against criticism by saying it was based on the description of Carthaginian child sacrifice found in Diodorus Siculus.

-From the nineteenth century onward, Moloch has often been used in literature as a metaphor for some form of social, economic or military oppression, as in Charles Dickens' novella The Haunted Man (1848), Alexander Kuprin's novel Moloch (1896), and Allen Ginsberg's long poem Howl (1956), where Moloch symbolizes American capitalism.
+From the nineteenth century onward, Moloch has often been used in literature as a metaphor for some form of social, economic or military oppression, as in Charles Dickens' novella The Haunted Man (1848), Alexander Kuprin's novel Moloch (1896), and Allen Ginsberg's long poem Howl (1956), where Moloch symbolizes American capitalism, and consumer culture.

 Moloch is also often used to describe something that debases society and feeds on its children, as in Percy Bysshe Shelley's long poem Peter Bell the Third (1839), Herman Melville's poem The March into Virginia (1866) about the American Civil War, and Joseph Seamon Cotter, Jr.'s poem Moloch (1921) about the First World War.